NOTE: In January 2021, the DfE issued a revised version of KCSIE 2020 with changes strictly limited to those related to the UK leaving the EU.

 - Verification of qualifications;

-- Verification of professional status/registration where required, e.g. Health and Care Professions Council for social workers, Teaching Regulation Agency.
-Nursing and Midwifery Council;
+- Verification of professional status/registration where required, e.g. Health and Care Professions Council, Social Work England, Teaching Regulation Agency, Nursing and Midwifery Council;

 - Verification of successful completion of statutory induction / probationary period where appropriate.

 All checks should be:

 - Documented and retained on the personnel file (subject to restrictions on the retention of information imposed by Disclosure and Barring Service regulations);

 - Followed up where they are unsatisfactory or where there are discrepancies in the information provided.

 - The candidate is found to be on the Barred Lists, or the Disclosure and Barring Service Disclosure shows they have been disqualified from working with children by a Court;

 - The applicant has provided false information in, or in support of, their application;

 - There are serious concerns about an applicant's suitability to work with children.